Rukhan4/Bioinformatics-work/README.md

-### Within each folder there is a file titled "Detailed Breakdown" explaining the syllabus for each course
+### Within each folder there is a file titled "Detailed Breakdown" outlining the syllabuses.

 # Bioinformatics